mathieuancelin/simple-elastic-client/README.md

 class SimpleElasticClientSpec extends FlatSpec with Matchers {

-  "SimpleElasticClientSpec" should "Work" in {
+  "SimpleElasticClient" should "Work" in {

     val port = Network.freePort
     val elastic = new EmbeddedElastic(Some(port))